Teaching and Research Education in the Library

 - The library will provide opportunities for readers to offer feedback and recommendations regarding reference services and will respond to this feedback in an appropriate and timely manner.

 The Haas Family Arts Library offers a comprehensive Arts Research Education Program consisting of mandatory instruction and orientations programs; subject-based instruction sessions & tours; and individualized reference consultations for particular assignments.
-For specialized in-class Research Education sessions on particular topics in art history or architecture please contact Lindsay King.
-For Arts Special Collections contact Jae Rossman.
+For specialized in-class Research Education sessions on particular topics in art history, architecture, or performing arts, please contact Lindsay King.
+For Arts Library Special Collections contact Molly Dotson.

 School of Architecture

 - Master of Architecture (MArch) I & II Summer Orientation and Fall Research Education Program: Required orientation to architecture collections at Yale, basic and advanced research methods.

 - Undergraduate Architecture Research Education Program: Required research methods session taught in conjunction with selected course.
 Covers basic and advanced research methods based on selected topic.

 - Master of Environmental Design (M.E.D.): Group orientation.

 - Doctor of Philosophy, Architecture (Ph.D.): Group orientation.

 - History of Art New Graduate Student Orientation: Fall tour and orientation.